dmo-code/MyTypewriterLine/README.md

 ### Manual Installation

-1. Download the latest `main.js`, `manifest.json`, and `styles.css` (if available) from the [GitHub Releases](https://github.com/dmo-code/myWriteLine/releases) page.
+1. Download the latest `main.js`, `manifest.json`, and `styles.css` from the Releases page.
-2. Place these files in a new folder named `typewriter-scroll` inside your vault's `.obsidian/plugins/` directory.
+2. Place these files in a new folder named `my-typewriter-line` inside your vault's `.obsidian/plugins/` directory.
 3. Restart Obsidian and enable the plugin in **Settings → Community plugins**.

 ---